nuclearkevin/nuclearkevin/README.md

 - Neutron activation toolkit: An unnamed MOOSE-based application for computing activation product concentrations in structural components of nuclear reactors.
 Aims to couple multi-group neutron diffusion with neutron activation.
 Currently a work in progress.

-- Californium: A Discord bot to solve simple problems in physics problems.
+- Californium: A Discord bot to solve simple problems in reactor physics.
 Built to learn Discord.py, currently a work in progress.

 ### Past Projects